MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/pipeline-options-for-git.md

 Some build variables might yield a value that is not a valid label.
 For example, variables such as `$(Build.RequestedFor)` and `$(Build.DefinitionName)` can contain white space.
 If the value contains white space, the tag is not created.

 After the sources are tagged by your build pipeline, an artifact with the Git ref `refs/tags/{tag}` is automatically added to the completed build.
 This gives your team additional traceability and a more user-friendly way to navigate from the build to the code that was built.
+The tag is considered a build artifact since it is produced by the build.
+When the build is deleted either manually or through a retention policy, the tag is also deleted.

 ::: moniker-end